lorihe/Springboard-Capstone3---Transfer_Learning/README.md

 By browsing images in the raw data, it was noticed that:
 - A few basketball/American football pictures were placed in the soccer folders.
 Those pictures are manually replaced for this project.
 - Multiple American football pictures were placed in the rugby folders.
 Those pictures are not corrected at the moment.
-- All soccer image files in 'soccer' folder were named as 'rugby'.
+- All soccer image files in 'soccer' folder were named 'rugby'.
 Those file names were corrected in the code.

 #### 02_Game_Classification [Notebook](https://github.com/lorihe/Springboard-Capstone3---Transfer_Learning/blob/main/02_Game_Classification.ipynb)
 I used MobileNetV2 as the base model to train on the updated datasets.
-The training resulted in accuracy 0.9493 on training set and 0.918 on validation set.
+The training resulted in an accuracy of 0.9493 on the training set and 0.918 on the validation set.

 #### 03_Streamlit.ipynb [Notebook](https://github.com/lorihe/Springboard-Capstone3---Transfer_Learning/blob/main/03_Streamlit.ipynb.ipynb)
 ![application](https://github.com/lorihe/Springboard-Capstone3---Transfer_Learning/blob/main/Web_app.gif)